 Balance of Trade in Latvia averaged -180.47 EUR Million from 1993 until 2022, reaching an all time high of 40.13 EUR Million in February of 1993 and a record low of -660.02 EUR Million in May of 2022.
 This page provides - Latvia Balance of Trade - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Latvia Balance of Trade - data, historical chart, forecasts and calendar of releases - was last updated on December of 2022.

-Balance of Trade in Latvia is expected to be -270.00 EUR Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Balance of Trade in Latvia to stand at -230.00 in 12 months time.
-In the long-term, the Latvia Balance of Trade is projected to trend around -230.00 EUR Million in 2022, according to our econometric models.
+Balance of Trade in Latvia is expected to be -90.00 EUR Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Latvia Balance of Trade is projected to trend around -90.00 EUR Million in 2023 and -230.00 EUR Million in 2024, according to our econometric models.